Personal websites & portfolios

 How to use Git and GitHub.
 Git is a version control system that saves snapshots of your project, so that you can go back to a previous version if something breaks.
 GitHub is a popular platform, which allows you to store these projects online.
 Naturally, Claude Code will work with both of these, and understanding the basics will help you manage your projects more confidently.
 If you're unsure, just ask Claude.

 What deployment means.
 Deployment is the process of making your project available on the internet, so that other people can access it.
 Platforms like Vercel make this surprisingly easy, and Claude can walk you through the entire process.
-Understanding the basics of deployment will help you take your projects from "it works on my computer" to "anyone can visit it."
+Understanding the basics of deployment will help you take your projects from "it only works on my computer" to "anyone can visit it."

 If you've built something with Claude Code and you're hungry to learn more, I'd recommend picking up a free beginner's course on HTML and CSS. freeCodeCamp is a great place to start - it's completely free, self-paced, and walks you through the basics interactively.
 You don't need to master any of it - but even a surface-level understanding will improve how you communicate with Claude and allow you to spot issues more quickly.